snowkelus/ryjindael/README.md

-# BZL - Binary Zero Language:
+# BGVM - Language:

-* Binary Zero - BZL as abbreviated is Binary Zero Language, a C Language Parser, LLM and Transpiler for PHP..
+* BGVM - As abbreviated is Binary Groove, Virtual Machine Language, a C Language Parser, LLM and Transpiler for PHP..

 * Made for Custom Servers running on "php -S localhost:80 / php -S localhost:443" and of course an Extension nicknamed Zero Boot for Vercel-PHP / Snowkelus-PHP..